 Another big consideration is organization of the materials and supplies you’ll use throughout the day.
 A big part of a preschooler’s day is managing access to the equipment they need.
 Can they easily slide out the dramatic play bin?
 And can they just as easily put it back when they are done with it?
 Autonomy in tasks like these have a two-fold benefit: Your little ones will be proud they can accomplish tasks on their own, and you won’t have to clean up after them!
 A few pro-tips in this realm: Use clear storage containers, so kids can see what’s inside.
 And use a labeling system they can understand: use either picture labels or color code your bins and shelves so they know where things go.

 Part of what makes you a superhero is your admirable commitment to take on what is a daunting task to mere mortals: spending your day with 20+ children and living to tell about it!
-The secret to your success is putting clear behavior expectations in place and enforcing and communicating them in a kind, consistent manner.
+Another cornerstone to successful preschool classroom management is putting clear behavior expectations in place and enforcing and communicating them in a kind, consistent manner.
 We won’t go into discipline specifics here, since every teacher/school has their own philosophy, but some guidelines hold true whatever your style is.
 Have a behavior management plan in place, and write it down, whether your school requires you to or not.
 This exercise will help you think through your own personal beliefs in connection to your discipline plan.
 And always remember that any challenging behavior you witness, especially in such young children, is the child attempting to communicate something.
 Think of it this way: It is your job to uncover and address the root cause of a student’s “problem” behavior.

 Record Keeping & Parent Communication